M.Sc. / P.Grad. Dip. / P.Grad. Cert. in Specialist Nursing

 Flexibility in Progression from P.Grad.Cert. and P.Grad.Dip. to M.Sc.

-Upon successful completion of six modules, each of 10 ECTS credits, totalling 60 ECTS credits, students may opt to be awarded a Postgraduate Diploma (P.Grad.Dip.) or may progress further on the Master (M.Sc.) programme.
+Upon successful completion of six modules, each of 10 ECTS credits, totalling 60 ECTS credits, students may opt to be awarded a Postgraduate Diploma (P.Grad.Dip.) which is a recognised qualification for specialist practice.
+Otherwise, students may progress further on the Master (M.Sc.) programme.

-Students who are eligible for the award of Postgraduate Diploma may progress to undertake a M.Sc. within five years of first entering the programme.
+Students who are eligible for the award of Postgraduate Certificate and Postgraduate Diploma may progress to undertake a M.Sc. subject to course regulations and prescribed timelines.

 For further details on these English Language Proficiency Tests, please contact the appropriate organisation directly.